 Nepenthes are a tropical pitcher plant, a type of carnivorous plant, that grow under trees in forests.
 They are also related to orchids.
 They’re very easy to care for house plant.

-When the pitchers are small or when indoors, feed at least one pitcher a food fish pellet.
-The ones marketed for betta fish are the ones to use.
+When the pitchers are small or when indoors, feed at least one pitcher a betta fish food pellet.

 Keep moist and don’t allow soil to dry out.
 I plant mine in sphagnum moss.
 I suggest using that while they’re small because they don’t have a big root system.
 Their root ball is very small right now, so don’t be alarmed when you get it in and see very short roots.
 In the wild, they are attached to trees, like the way orchids, bromeliads and airplants grow.